-- Pancreas transplant alone (PTA) when the following indications are met:
+- Pancreas transplant alone (PTA) for treatment of diabetes when the following indications are met:

 - A history of frequent, acute and severe metabolic complications, such as hypoglycemia, hyperglycemia, or ketoacidosis requiring medical attention.

-- Clinical and emotional problems with exogenous insulin therapy that are so severe as to be incapacitating, such as hypoglycemic unawareness.
+- Clinical and emotional problems with exogenous insulin therapy that are severe enough to be incapacitating, such as hypoglycemic unawareness.